leorrose/HStyle/README.md

 | ![content](https://github.com/leorrose/HStyle/blob/master/examples/16/content.png)|![style](https://github.com/leorrose/HStyle/blob/master//examples/10/style.jpg)|Replace white background with style average pixel value + Apply binarization + Apply dilation|![result](https://github.com/leorrose/HStyle/blob/master/examples/10/result.png)|

 ## Evaluation
-In order to evaluate and determine which technique is best from 3 techniques we thought have the best results (Original content image, Dilate content image, Binary content image), we performed a survey of 50 participants and asked them to rate image readability and image historical look, 1-being the lowest (poor), 5-being the highest (great).
+In order to evaluate and determine which technique is best from 3 techniques, which we thought have the best results (Original content image, Dilate content image, Binary content image), we performed a survey of 50 participants and asked them to rate image readability and image historical look, 1-being the lowest (poor) and 5-being the highest (great).

 ### Result for image historical look